10 things that make Calgary so attractive

 Older buildings speak to our history and add a unique texture to the fabric of our city’s architectural identity.
 Our heritage buildings provide us with a glimpse of our past and inspiration for our future.
 There’s a reason why artistic types are drawn to the warehouse district with edifices like the Louise Block, the Lorraine building on 12th Avenue S.W. or the Barron Building in the film and entertainment district.
 The rejuvenation of heritage structures shows that the city recognizes the significance of its older buildings.
 Historically relevant buildings help define the personality of our city — and clearly, we’re a city with real soul.

 His Worship Mayor Naheed Nenshi is as close to a one-man embodiment of modern Calgary as you’ll find.
-He’s young — he turned 43 in February.
-He’s smart — he has a degree from Harvard, on top of one from the University of Calgary — but he’s also a populist who comes across as genuinely caring and interested in people.
+He’s young, he’s smart (he has a degree from Harvard, on top of one from the University of Calgary), but he’s also a populist who comes across as genuinely caring and interested in people.
 The first Muslim mayor of a major North American city, Nenshi was elected in 2010 on the strength of a groundbreaking social-media campaign that had young voters, and even those below voting age, convincing their friends and parents that Nenshi was the right choice.
-He’s changed much about the way our city operates, from transportation to arts and culture, and has ruffled a few feathers along the way, but was re-elected last fall in a landslide.
-Soon after, national newsmagazine Maclean’s rated Nenshi as the second most important person in Canada, behind only Prime Minister Stephen Harper.
+He’s changed much about the way our city operates, from transportation to arts and culture, and has ruffled a few feathers along the way, but was re-elected in 2013 and 2017.
+Soon after, national newsmagazine, Maclean’s, rated Nenshi as the second most important person in Canada, behind only Prime Minister Stephen Harper.
 Here’s the thing: he’s not a career politician, he’s just a smart guy and a great communicator who has a vision for our city.
 We’re proud of him.

 Proximity to Banff and Canmore